ottogroup/pixaris/README.md

 # Pixaris
-Repository for evaluation framework for image generation cases.
+An evaluation framework for image generation.

 ## Installation
 To install Pixaris, follow these steps:

 0. make sure to have python 3.12 and poetry 2.0.1 or higher installed.
 1. Clone the repository:
     ```sh